 Vitamin C deficiency in the body occurs over time, as a result of a diet that is lacking or in insufficient quantities.
-Over time, vitamin C deficiency affects collagen production, which leads to tissue breakdown.
+Over time, deficiency affects collagen production, which leads to tissue breakdown.

-Prone to vitamin C deficiency are those who are addicted to alcohol, those who take extreme diets, older people, smokers, pregnant or breastfeeding women, but also those who suffer from conditions that prevent them from properly absorbing nutrients from food.
+Prone to this vitamin deficiency are those who are addicted to alcohol, those who take extreme diets, older people, smokers, pregnant or breastfeeding women, but also those who suffer from conditions that prevent them from properly absorbing nutrients from food.

 Symptoms of a vitamin C deficiency

 Vitamin C deficiency is a surprisingly common problem that can lead to several unpleasant symptoms, from scurvy and anemia to frequent colds and other infections.

 • A state of fatigue and constant weakness

 • Nasal bleeding or weight loss